Zamiell/typescript-faq/questions/jsdoc-vs-typescript.md

 >
 > I fully get why people want this and I think there is a small portion of the ecosystem which would benefit - but the massive cost of building, maintaining, and running it makes it a non-starter.
 The cost just far outweighs the small benefit.

-That is a big coverage gap and is probably the biggest con to using JSDoc, especially for people who are used to having ESLint around as a helpful friend who always has their back.

 ## Conclusion

 - Pro - No Build Step
 - Neutral - Same Dependencies + Same Maintenance of Config Files
 - Con - Non-Perfect Type Support
 - Con - Your Code is Ugly
-- Con - Type-Aware Lint Rules Do Not Work
+- Con - Some Lint Rules Do Not Work

 For tiny projects (like one-off scripts), using JSDoc types makes a lot of sense.
 It satisfies the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle) (i.e. the 80-20 rule).
 For these kinds of projects, you probably do not need to run `tsc` as a type-checker in CI, and you probably do not need a full-blown ESLint setup.

 But as soon as your project grows larger than a single file, you should probably start to think about converting your code to TypeScript.
-Troubleshooting bugs is not fun: any time that you would spend troubleshooting bugs that would be automatically caught by ESLint has to be weighed against the upfront, one-time cost of setting up TypeScript + ESlint.

 Part of the problem here is that setting up TypeScript + ESLint by hand can be time-intensive.
 One possible solution is to simply bootstrap all of your new projects, big or small, through a TypeScript + ESLint project bootstrapper such as [`create-typescript-app`](https://github.com/JoshuaKGoldberg/create-typescript-app) or my personal tool [`isaacscript init-ts`](https://isaacscript.github.io/main/isaacscript-in-typescript).